CleyFaye/django-mailhide/README.md

 Finally, add the mailhide.urls module to your list of URLs (usually using include() from Django).
 The Javascript expect to find the API at the following address: "/mailhide/api/v1/mail", so your include must use the "mailhide" prefix.

+This project assume that the static files in "mailhide/static" will get collected (for example using "manage.py collectstatic") and that the template will be looked up in "mailhide/templates".
+If that's not the case, you'll have to copy the file were appropriate.

 Usage
 -----